sphinx-contrib/confluencebuilder/CONTRIBUTING.rst

 ------------------

 Contributions can be provided as `pull requests`_ to this extension's GitHub project.

-Do:
+New contributors should familiarize themselves with the following:

-- (required) sign your work (`Developer’s Certificate of Origin`_).
+- **(required)** Sign your work (`Developer’s Certificate of Origin`_).
 This is confirmed with the inclusion of ``Signed-off-by`` in submitted commit messages.
-- ensure builds pass.
-When a pull request is submitted, a continues integration test will be invoked.
+- Builds are required\* to pass to be accepted (\* with some exceptions in very specific scenarios).
+When a pull request is submitted, continues integration tests will be invoked.
 A developer can invoke ``tox`` at the root of the checked out repository to validate changes before submitting a pull request.
-- keep a narrow scope for proposed changes.
+- Keep a narrow scope for proposed changes.
 Submitting multiple feature changes in a single pull request is not always helpful.
 Use multiple commits to separate changes over stacking all changes in a single commit (for example, related implementation and documentation changes can be submitted in a single pull request, but are best presented in their own individual commits).
-- (optional) add unit tests (if applicable).
+- Add unit tests (if applicable).
 Adding unit tests to validate new changes helps build confidence for the new modifications and helps prevent future changes from breaking the new feature/fix.
-- (optional) ensure ``AUTHORS`` is updated.
-Contributors of this extension are populated in the ``AUTHORS`` document.
-A pull request does not require to include new authors to be added, authors will be added by a maintainer in a future commit.
+- Update documentation (if applicable).
+If a new change introduces, for example, a new configuration entry or markup support has changed with a request, do not forget to update respective documentation as well.
+- **Do not** update ``AUTHORS`` or ``CHANGES.rst``.
+Author information and change log information are managed by this extension's maintainers.
+These files may be updated during a development window and will always be updated during a release.
 If a contributor does not wish to add themselves to the ``AUTHORS`` document, they may opt-out be explicitly indicating in a pull request or issue.

-Do not:

-- ignore documentation.
-If a new change introduces, for example, a new configuration entry or markup support has changed with a request, do not forget to update respective documentation as well.
-- update ``CHANGES.rst``.
-Change log information is managed by this extension's maintainers.
+In select cases, users may open pull requests for these documents if corrections are needed.

 While maintainers will help strive to review, merge changes and provide support (when possible), the process may take some time.
 Please be patient and happy